Velvet Disease in Betta Fish: Symptoms, Treatment & Prevention

 - Poor immune system

-What Are the Symptoms of Velvet Disease?
+What Are the Signs of Velvet Disease?

-The symptoms of velvet disease vary depending on the severity of the infection.
+The signs of velvet disease vary depending on the severity of the infection.
 Besides, it is not easy to spot the damage caused by the parasite at the beginning of the infestation, but one can notice that the fish’s body is covered with a thin “golden” or “rust-colored” layer, much like velvet.

 - Ragged skin